By Mick Constantinou

 According to the Centers for Disease Control and Prevention, the average person has approximately two non-preventive doctor office visits per year.
 With two non-preventive office visits per year, a consumer would pay $240 in annual office visit charges with a no-copay plan vs. $80 in annual copays with a copay plan — a savings of $160 with the copay plan.
 However, with that copay plan, consumers are paying $840–$1,440 more per year in premiums.
 Based on this scenario, it does not make financial sense to pay up to $1,440 to save $160.

 NOTE: The financial comparisons, assumptions, and averages above are based on a holistic look at the current carrier market and do not represent specific rates for a particular carrier or market.
-The calculations are utilized as an example and to illustrate the thought process and analysis a consumer should do on their own and/or through their broker to determine the strategy that best meets their needs.
+The calculations are utilized as an example and to illustrate the thought process and analysis a consumer should do on their own and/or through their advisor to determine the strategy that best meets their needs.

 DISCLAIMER: This update is general in nature.
 The information provided herein may not be applicable in all situations and should not be acted upon without specific legal advice, financial advice and/or the advice of a licensed insurance or certified human resource professional.